Machined Stainless Steel Safety Razor Grades and Other Metals

 Where is the material sourced?

 Carbon Shaving Co. sources its 316L from the UK, Germany or USA.
 Our Titanium is USA sourced only.
-All our Damascus and Mokume-Gane is forged in the USA
+All our Damascus and Mokume-Gane is custom forged in the USA

 Are all parts of your razor machined?